AndersH82/TheSaloon/README.md

 ### Unfixed Bugs

 - Found the error at the last second before submitting the project
-    - You must fill in the entire form and add a picture, otherwise you will not progress
+    - You must fill in the entire form and add a picture, otherwise you will not progress.
     - Link label, text when uploading image and the button are not styled with css.

 ## Color Scheme